Capacity Building, Multi-Stakeholder Collaboration

 For example, some partnerships may be designed to reduce the average length of hospital stays for homeless patients in a community; some may be designed to lower the total cost of care by transitioning patients out of institutionalized settings and back into the community with enhanced community based services; some may be designed to develop a new model of care that assimilates a network of healthcare providers and community-based organizations to strengthen community health initiatives.
 It all comes down to investing in the work required to understand the unique needs for your community and then translating that understanding to activate the cross-sector partnership strategies needed to achieve the health-related outcomes you’re seeking.

-All of this said, even though each partnership will take on a distinctive shape there are some core elements that can help fast-track success:
+All of this said, even though each partnership will take on a distinctive shape, there are some core elements that can help fast-track success:

 Consider the internal motivations that lead to cross-sector partnership as a strategy, and commit first to preparing your own organization to be a capable cross-sector partner.